kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

 HOOKS
      tmux allows commands to run on various triggers, called hooks.
 Most tmux commands have an after hook and there are a number of hooks not associated with commands.

      Hooks are stored as array options, members of the array are executed in order when the hook is triggered.
-Hooks may be configured with the set-hook or set-option commands and dis‐ played with show-hooks or show-options -H.  The following two commands are equivalent:
+Like options different hooks may be global or belong to a session, window or pane.
+Hooks may be configured with the set-hook or set-option commands and displayed with show-hooks or show-options -H.  The following two commands are equivalent:

             set-hook -g pane-mode-changed[42] 'set -g status-left-style bg=red' set-option -g pane-mode-changed[42] 'set -g status-left-style bg=red'